ARTHUR RIMBAUD

 Shines: here unfurls a small vale, lathering with light.

-His nape immers'd in watercress so fresh and blue –
+His nape immersed in watercress so fresh and blue,

-Sleeps; in a mead beneath the welkin, out he spread
+Sleeps; on the grass beneath the welkin, out he spread,

 With gladioli o'er his feet, he sleeps.
 His smile